-In order to confirm their intention to enroll at The Seattle School of Theology & Psychology, applicants who have been notified of their admission are required to submit enrollment documents and an advanced tuition deposit of \$200 within 4-6 weeks to secure a position for Fall 2013-2014 enrollment.
+In order to confirm their intention to enroll at The Seattle School of Theology & Psychology, applicants who have been notified of their admission are required to submit enrollment documents and an advanced tuition deposit of \$200 within 4-6 weeks to secure a seat in the 2015 cohort.
 Admitted students may not register for classes until the deposit is received.
 The deposit will be credited to the student's account for the first term of enrollment, and is non-refundable after August 1 of the enrollment year.